must1phae/Become-a-Java-Expert/Inheritance/javaInheritance.md

 Each subclass can have its own methods, but also share the common behaviors defined in the superclass.

-This is how Java Inheritance allows you to create a hierarchy of classes with shared logic and specialized behavior.
+This is how Java Inheritance allows you to create a hierarchy of classes with shared logic and specialized behavior .